Results 1 -

 We present MLSOS, a functional metalanguage for encoding definitions of structural operational semantics.
 The key features of this language are inbuilt support for representing object-language binding structures and performing proof-search.
 MLSOS uses the nominal approach to dealing with binders and a FreshML-style generative treatment of atoms.
 This allows us to prototype systems in a natural way, starting from a semi-formal specification.
 We outline the main design choices behind the language and illustrate its use.
 1

 "...
-Abstract.
 This paper studies inductive definitions involving binders, in which aliasing between free and bound names is permitted.
 Such aliasing occurs in informal specifications of operational semantics, but is excluded by the common representation of binding as meta-level λ-abstraction.
-Drawing up ..."
+Drawing upon ideas f ..."

 Abstract